Please

 house beside the railroad station near Ira Road

-Many Burden estate workers in 1916 stayed there. (photo
+Many Burden estate workers in 1916 stayed there.
+It was sold in

 courtesy of Tom Montalbano)